 Internationally recognised New Zealand research chiropractor Dr Heidi Haavik’s recent research highlights the power of the chiropractic adjustment improving the wellbeing of the patient.
 She stated that her research work “has been instrumental in building the base of scientific evidence demonstrating the efficacy of chiropractic care in improving people’s health and wellbeing”.
 This is especially so during pregnancy where there is an increased pressure on the spinal structures and nerves.

-It can assist in preparing the body to be strong, supple and as balanced as possible to carry the baby full term.
+Therefore improving one's health and wellbeing with regular chiropractic adjustments throughout pregnancy can assist in preparing the body to be stronger, more supple and as balanced as possible to carry the baby full term.

 Adjusting women throughout pregnancy is one of the most rewarding aspects of chiropractic, because a healthier pregnancy may mean an easier labour and delivery and a better transition for baby into this life.

 During pregnancy there are multiple hormonal changes and chemical reactions occurring both in the mother and the developing baby, all of which are controlled and coordinated via the nervous system.
 Now more than ever during pregnancy, a healthy spine and nervous system that responds immediately and accurately to changing requirements in your body is essential.